Foreclosures From Start to Finish

 JUNIOR LIENS ARE NOT CREATED EQUAL

 Mortgages are the priority lien, and a lender will not give you a mortgage unless it can be the priority lien.
 Sometimes you’ll hear that there’s another judgement out there and you need to subordinate it; this just means it has to be pushed down in priority so that everyone acknowledges the mortgage is going to be the priority lien.
-Some liens, whether they’re priority or not, are always going to be on there, such as government taxes.
-Those will have to be dealt with one way or another.
+Some liens, whether they’re priority or not, are always going to be on there, such as government taxes -- those will have to be dealt with one way or another.
 There are other types of liens as well that may not be removed automatically, so we always recommend you speak to an attorney if you purchase a foreclosure and think there might be liens on the property.

 WHAT ARE DEEDS IN LIEU OF FORECLOSURES?

 The mortgagee can ask for a deed in lieu of foreclosure and then, if the person being foreclosed on agrees to sign the foreclosure deed, what they’re really doing is waiving the redemption period and potentially saving the mortgagee the process of having to foreclose.
 It is still possible, though, for a mortgagee to foreclose even after getting a deed in lieu of foreclosure; the benefit of foreclosing, even after obtaining a deed in lieu of foreclosure, is due to the fact that there may be some liens you want wiped off or some issues you want to clear up in probate, and a foreclosure may be necessary to clean those things up.
-Essentially, when a mortgagor (the individual or entity that originally gave a mortgage or lien on the property to someone else) signs a deed in lieu of foreclosure, they are surrendering the property the holder of lien (the mortgagee).
-A foreclosure deed, therefore has two benefits: 1) it eliminates the need for the mortgagee to go through the foreclosure process (UNLESS there are other outstanding liens that need to be wiped out so as to have marketable title), and 2) the mortgagor has essentially waived their power of redemption.
+Essentially, when a mortgagor (the individual or entity that originally gave a mortgage or lien on the property to someone else) signs a deed in lieu of foreclosure, they are surrendering the property to the holder of the lien (the mortgagee).
+A foreclosure deed, therefore, has two benefits:

 TIPS WHEN BUYING A FORECLOSURE